 On the contrary, as suggested above, you could place the chopped green tops and soak them in water before adding them to the mix.
 This will make the flavor less intense.

-At times, I like using coarse burghul wheat on my tabouli salad, so when I have an extra 10 minutes, I use that one, which is also easier to find.
-The texture of coarse burghul sort of "bite you back."
+More textures: At times, I like using coarse burghul wheat on my tabouli salad, so when I have an extra 10 minutes, I use that one, which is also easier to find.
+The texture of coarse burghul sort of "bites you back."
 And I love textures!

 You could also add romaine lettuce leaves to reduce the intensity of flavors.